Why Do Car Accidents Happen?

 - Personal grooming - From applying makeup to combing hair, accidents often happen due to such distracting activities.

-- Watching video on electronic devices - You would be surprised by the number of car accidents caused by people watching videos while driving in Florida and elsewhere.
+- Watching video on electronic devices - You would be surprised by the number of car accidents caused by people watching videos while driving in Longwood and Orlando, FL and elsewhere.

 Ignoring Speed Limits or Driving Too Fast for Conditions

-Speeding remains one of the leading causes of auto accidents in Florida.
-According to the National Highway Traffic Safety Administration, speeding is factor is 30 percent of all fatal car accidents nationwide, killing an estimated 1,000 people every month.
+Speeding remains one of the leading causes of car accidents in Longwood and Orlando, FL.
+According to the National Highway Traffic Safety Administration, speeding is factor in 30 percent of all fatal car accidents nationwide, killing an estimated 1,000 people every month.

 To understand just how dangerous speeding can be, consider the difference of just 10 miles per hour.
 If you are traveling 30 miles per hour, you will need 125 feet or 1.5 seconds (the average reaction time) to stop a vehicle.
 If you're going 40 miles per hour, you would drive an extra 22 feet before applying the brakes and travel an extra 44 feet before stopping.
 That extra 66 feet could be the difference between being involved in an accident and safely driving away.